wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

 </tbody></table>

-* Console
-* Function Code
-* Execution Roles
-* Test Events
-* Execution Results
-* Monitoring analytics

-Functions that access resources (such as PaaS databases) should be in a private cloud, which AWS calls VPC (Virtual Private Cloud).

-Functions that access resources over the public internet should run the function in a subnet with a NAT'd route to the internet.

 <a name="Architecture"></a>

 ## Best Practices

 Functions need to be Stateless (not long-running tasks)

+Functions that access resources (such as PaaS databases) should be in a private cloud, which AWS calls VPC (Virtual Private Cloud).

+Functions that access resources over the public internet should run the function in a subnet with a NAT'd route to the internet.

 NodeJs start up faster than Java.